aussierobots/ublox_dgnss/README.md

+### usb connection issue with 0.5.1 release ###
+An inadvertent bug was introduced in 0.5.1 that affects those connecting without having a USB serial string defined on the F9.
+Please use the source code directly.
+0.5.2 has a fix.
+It does not affect all installations.

 # ublox-dgnss

 This usb based driver is focused on UBLOX Generation 9 UBX messaging, for a DGNSS rover.
 High precision data is available.
+A moving base station configuration has been added.

 RTCM messages can be delivered externally.
 Alternately the ntrip_client_node can be utilised to retrieve RTCM messages from a castor to publish `/ntrip_client/rtcm` messages which will be received by the ublox_dgnss_node.